 6 Order 53 of the Rules of Court 2012 read with the Schedule to the Courts Judicature Act 1964.

-7 With effect from 1 January 2021, the Industrial Relations (Amendment) Act 2020 [IR(A)A] came into force and a party who is dissatisfied with an industrial court award may appeal to the high court within 14 days of the date of receipt of the award.
+7 The Industrial Relations (Amendment) Act 2020 [IR(A)A] came into force with effect from 1 January 2021.
+A party who is dissatisfied with an industrial court award may appeal to the high court within 14 days of the date of receipt of the award.
 The power to quash awards is still relevant for awards made before 1 January 2021.

 8 Industrial Court 1967, Section 33C.